IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

 Minimum stable time of a thermal unit [p.u.] «`eMinStableTime`» In the code, you can select the simplified formulation (first) or the tight, computationally efficient formulation (second).
-With the simplified formulation, ramp down maneuvers can no longer be split into several periods to avoid restrictions.
+With the simplified formulation, ramp-down maneuvers can no longer be split into several periods to avoid restrictions.

 ```{math}
 rsu^p_{\omega nt} + \sum_{n'=n-TS_t}^{n-\nu} rsd^p_{\omega n't} \leq 1 \quad \forall p \omega nt